-On July 11, 2022, we announced the formation of Ault Energy, a wholly owned subsidiary of ours.
-Ault Energy will partner with White River, a majority owned subsidiary of BMI on drilling projects across 30,000 acres in Texas, Louisiana and Mississippi.
+On July 11, 2022, we announced the formation of Ault Energy, LLC ("Ault Energy"), a wholly owned subsidiary of ours.
+Ault Energy will partner with White River Holdings Corp. ("White River"), a wholly owned subsidiary of BitNile Metaverse, Inc. (referred to herein as BMI), formerly known as Ecoark Holdings, Inc. on drilling projects across 30,000 acres in Texas, Louisiana and Mississippi.
 Ault Energy, as Ault Lending's designee, has the right to purchase up to 25%, or such higher percentages at the discretion of White River, in various drilling projects of White River.
 In August 2022, Ault Energy committed to purchasing 40% of the first drilling project offered, at a cost to Ault Energy of approximately \$1 million.

-On August 10, 2022, we, through our BNI and Ault Lending subsidiaries, entered into a note purchase agreement providing for the issuance of secured promissory notes with an aggregate principal face amount of \$11.0 million and an interest rate of 10%.
+On August 10, 2022, we, through our Sentinum and Ault Lending subsidiaries, entered into a note purchase agreement providing for the issuance of secured promissory notes with an aggregate principal face amount of \$11,000,000 and an interest rate of 10%.
 The purchase price for the secured promissory notes was \$10.0 million.
 The holders of the secured promissory notes have a security interest in marketable securities, investments and certain Bitcoin mining equipment.
 The secured promissory notes are further secured by a guaranty provided by us, as well as by Milton C. Ault, our Executive Chairman.
 The maturity date of the secured promissory notes is August 10, 2023.
-BNI is required to make monthly payments (principal and interest) of \$1.0 million on the tenth calendar day of each month, starting in September 2022.
-After six months, BNI may elect to pay a forbearance fee of \$0.3 million in lieu of a monthly payment, which would extend the maturity date of the related secured promissory notes one month for each forbearance.
+Sentinum is required to make monthly payments (principal and interest) of \$1,000,000 on the tenth calendar day of each month, starting in September 2022.
+After six months, Sentinum may elect to pay a forbearance fee of \$250,000 in lieu of a monthly payment, which would extend the maturity date of the related secured promissory notes.

-On August 15, 2022, BNI entered into a hosting agreement with Compute North LLC ("Compute North").
+On August 15, 2022, Sentinum entered into a hosting agreement with Compute North LLC ("Compute North") to host 6,500 S19j Pro Antminers owned by Sentinum for a period of five years.
+Sentinum granted Compute North a continuing first-position security interest in the hosted miners, as collateral for Sentinum's obligations under the hosting agreement.
 On September 22, 2022, Compute North filed for bankruptcy protection, effectively rendering this hosting agreement null and void.
-We have retained counsel to assist in this matter.
-We have removed the Bitcoin miners that were installed at the hosting facility in Texas.
+We have recovered the hosted miners and have entered claims against Compute North for damages stemming from its failure to perform under the hosting agreement.